Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Minerals: potassium, magnesium, calcium, iron, manganese, phosphorous, sodium, zinc

 Ginger is likely safe for most people to use in moderation.
-It is best to check first with a health professional before consuming ginger if you are pregant.
+It is best to check first with a health professional before consuming ginger if you are pregant or breastfeeding.

 Kale is a cruciferous vegetable, and a member of the cabbage family.
 There are many different types of kale that exist.
 The leaves can be green or purple, and have either a smooth or curly shape.